Wednesday, March 6, 2019

 Farm Life: Young Farmer's Dream

-The Philippines is now taking the challenge on how it could revive the glorious days when it was once an Asian leader in Agriculture back in the 60s, which was our parents' or grandparents' generation.
+The Philippines is now taking on the challenge of how it could revive the glorious days when it was once an Asian leader in Agriculture, back in the 1960s, when our parents' or grandparents' generation was born.

 Reviving interest in Agriculture

-The reality is that farming takes a lot of effort, time, and patience, and these could be the reasons why our youth would choose to take non-agricultural studies to be their profession.
-Another reason could be the misconception that there are no better opportunities in agriculture and it is not highly profitable compared to working as a corporate employee in a big company.
+Farming requires a lot of effort, time, and patience, and these could be the reasons why our youth choose to pursue non-agricultural studies as their profession.
+Another reason could be the misconception that there are no better opportunities in agriculture and that it is not highly profitable compared to working as a corporate employee in a big company.

 I may belong to the Healthcare sector as my primary profession, but I am interested in agriculture and looking forward to embracing a farm life.
 Back in 2008, just after I graduated from college, I was able to help my parents in their business of buying rice grains (unmilled) from our local rice farmers.
 I was a cashier back then, and it gave me a sense of joy to see them receiving their hard-earned money from their produce.
-I reminisce about the time when I was just a young kid playing in a rice field during the harvest season, and as I grew up, I have learned to appreciate and express my gratitude to our farmers.
-In my heart, our local rice farmers had a significant contribution to my college education, and also the money they received out of their products is to finance the education of their own children.
+I reminisced about when I was just a young kid playing in a rice field during the harvest season, and as I grew up, I learned to appreciate and express my gratitude to our farmers.
+Our local rice farmers made a significant contribution to my college education.
+Also, the money they receive from their products is to finance the education of their own children.

-Nowadays, we see agricultural farms converted into shopping malls and subdivisions or townhouses, which were acquired from our farmers.
-If this is our present reality, we must be alarmed as we will soon be losing the farmland that gives us food to eat and finance our children's education.
-We can never control the future and its fast development, but we can do something if we learn to cultivate love in the soil that will reap greater rewards.
+Nowadays, we see agricultural farms converted into shopping malls and subdivisions or townhouses, which were acquired by our farmers.
+If this is our present reality, we must be alarmed, as we will soon be losing the farmland that gives us food to eat and finances our children's education.
+We can never control the future and its fast development, but we can do something if we learn to cultivate love in the soil, which will reap greater rewards.

 Agripreneurship or Agribiz is now the trend in the hope of reviving our love for Agriculture.
-We have heard some stories of former OFWs who started farming in their province and became wealthy.
-We have heard about a former corporate employee who became farming and earned a better income.
+We have heard some inspiring stories of former OFWs who started farming in their province and became wealthy.
+We have heard about a former corporate employee who turned to farming and earned a better income.
 We also have people in the city who are now into urban farming despite the limited lot area, and it is their source of organic food on the table.
+These success stories show us that there is a bright future in agripreneurship, and it is a trend that can bring new life to our agricultural sector.

 Farm tourism is the Next Big thing.

 As we grow our love and passion for Agriculture, we also get to share it with people through farm tourism, which is a tremendous societal contribution.
-If there is a strawberry farm in La Trinidad, a grape farm in La Union, and Garin Farm in Iloilo, then the newest farm destination could be owned by you, and you can help promote your town and the province by attracting tourists to visit and patronize the farm produce and various farm activities.
+If there is a strawberry farm in La Trinidad, a grape farm in La Union, and Garin Farm in Iloilo, then you could own the newest farm destination, and you can help promote your town and the province by attracting tourists to visit and patronize the farm produce and various farm activities.

 Support our young farmers

 Let us continue to support our Agricultural sector so that our younger generation will appreciate what their parents have started.
-Let us help revive our school of Agriculture to allow students to acquire quality education and become the next Agriculturist and Agripreneur who will bring quality and healthy food to our table.
-Let us continue to hear The Voices of The Filipino Farmers so that they will be more empowered.
+Let us help revive our school of agriculture to allow students to acquire quality education and become the next agriculturist and "agripreneur" who will bring quality and healthy food to our table.
+Let us continue to hear The Voices of Filipino Farmers so that they will be more empowered.
+It's our collective responsibility to ensure that the future of agriculture is in good hands, and supporting our young farmers is a crucial part of that commitment.

 © 2019 Del Cusay